wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-eladrin-bralani.md

 <ins>Spellcasting (3).</ins> *Wind Wall, Mirror Image, Control Weather.*

-<ins>Elemental Form.</ins> The eladrin turns into whirling wind, allowing it to fly.
+<ins>Elemental Form.</ins> The eladrin turns into a whirling wind, allowing it to fly.
 As a gaseous creature, the eladrin cant be petrified or grappled, be hit by mundane weapons and can fit into any hole.
 However, winds can hurt it like a sword.

 **Attacks (1/round) (elemental)**